rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

 ]
 ```

-There's one more obfuscation channel worth closing: **base64**.
+Another obfuscation channel worth closing: **base64**.
 Modern models will happily decode base64 inline, which makes it a tidy smuggling route in indirect-injection scenarios - paste an encoded payload into a ticket body and let the model decode and obey it.
 So extract base64-looking tokens, decode them, and rescan the result with the same patterns:

 ```python
 import base64